r-moeritz/bt-semaphore/README.md

 ### Usage

-There are only five functions of interest at the moment:
+There are only six functions of interest at the moment:

  - `make-semaphore` creates a semaphore instance
  - `semaphore-count` returns the current count of the semaphore